-Owners who are applying for the first time for land that did not previously qualify as agricultural, forest, or open space must apply on or before March 1.
-Land cannot qualify for the current tax year if the application is filed after March 1.
+Land cannot qualify for the current tax year if the application is filed after the deadline which is now March 15.
 See Stephen M. & Susan Bass, et al. (Maury County, Tax Year 2007, Initial Decision & Order, April 10, 2008) at 3 ("...
 [S]ince the ... greenbelt application was not filed until November 20, 2007, subject property cannot receive preferential assessment until tax year 2008.")
 See also Jeffrey and Deborah Whaley (Coffee County, Tax Year 2016, Initial Decision & Order, May 7, 2018) at 3 ("The Assessment Appeals Commission has repeatedly and consistently held that deadlines and requirements are clearly set out in the law, and owners of property are charged with knowledge of them.
 There is simply no recourse afforded by the greenbelt statute for the failure to timely file a required application.")
 No appeal procedure is available for those who file late.
-March 1 is the deadline.
+March 15 is the deadline.
 The denial of a timely filed greenbelt application, however, can be appealed to the county board of equalization (see § 36).
 See Dwin C. & Emily T. Dodson (Rutherford County, Tax Year 2012, Initial Decision & Order, January 8, 2015) at 3: